yadavan88/play-game/README.md

 - access `http://localhost:9000`.
 This will compile the play classes and templates.
 - Swagger API is available at `http://localhost:9000/assets/swagger.html`

+# Running as executable
+- Use `sbt stage`.
+This will create the executable bundle
+- Navigate to `target/universal/stage/bin`
+- Execute the `play-game` executable file

 # Main concepts covered in this project
 - Play setup and configurations
 - Routes, URL params